-3.6.3 AMENITY (INCLUDING TOURISM)
+3.6.3 AMENITY

-As noted, factors such as air quality, noise nuisance, vibration, traffic and landscape and visual can affect the amenity of an area.
-These items have been assessed in dedicated impact assessments in their respective chapters of this rEIAR.
+As noted, factors such as air quality, noise nuisance, vibration, traffic and landscape and visual impacts can impact the amenity of an area.
+These issues have been assessed separately in the respective chapters of this EIAR.
+Specific impacts on surrounding Material Assets have also been assessed in a dedicated chapter.